TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 **Todo**
 [x] Implement cosine noise scheduler.
 Move to a uniform noise distribution.
-[ ] Remove weight decay if duplicated?
+[x] Remove weight decay if duplicated?
+Was not duplicated, so added it back.
-[ ] Use optimizer updates not epochs.
+[x] Use optimizer updates not epochs.
+[ ] Log info on accuracy.
+[ ] Generate diffusion charts every x optimizer updates.

 **Things to consider adding:**
 - Self-conditioning.